-

 JUDGES: ADINYIRA (MRS), JSC (PRESIDING) DOTSE, JSC BAFFOE-BONNIE, JSC GBADEGBE, JSC AND AKOTO-BAMFO (MRS), JSC

-LAWYERS: AUGUSTINE OBOUR FOR THE APPELLANT
+AUGUSTINE OBOUR FOR THE APPELLANT

 EVELYN KEELSON, CHIEF STATE ATTORNEY FOR THE RESPONDENT